 The article in question is: “7 things I learned working in corporate America”.

-In this step, we can either choose to take action or we can leave it alone, effectively accepting the low CTR if changing the title would alter the meaning of the article.
+In this step, we can either choose to take action or leave it alone, effectively accepting the low CTR if changing the title would alter the meaning of the article.

 Nine times out of 10, the problem will be the article's title.